facebook

 M2 Macrophages in Therapy: The Body’s Defenders

-Macrophages are a type of white blood cell that helps the immune system respond to infections and tissue damage.
-They are commonly known as “big eaters” due to their remarkable ability to engulf and destroy harmful invaders like bacteria, viruses, and dead cells.
+Macrophage cells are a type of white blood cell that helps the immune system respond to infections and tissue damage.
+They are commonly known as “big eaters” due to their remarkable ability to engulf and destroy harmful invaders, such as bacteria, viruses, and dead cells.
 But beyond this, macrophages play an important role in the progression of inflammatory diseases.

-How do macrophages work?
 Monocytes, the precursors to macrophages, exit the bone marrow and enter the bloodstream.
 Once they detect an inflammation source, they migrate out of the bloodstream and into the affected tissues.
-Within the tissues, macrophages can differentiate into various forms depending on local growth factors, cytokines, and microbial products.
+Within the tissues, macrophage cells can differentiate into various forms depending on local growth factors, cytokines, and microbial products.

 M2 Macrophages in Therapy: The Body's Defenders